nopnop2002/esp-idf-uart2udp/README.md

 	![Image](https://github.com/user-attachments/assets/f1d0002b-4f97-4ef4-8bf9-77eec030551e)
 	Instead of an IP address, you can use an mDNS hostname.
 	![Image](https://github.com/user-attachments/assets/5aafff5a-3bab-481d-b65f-98e3dc6fd25e)
-	__Note:__
-	This application does not append an LF code to the end of the transmitted data.
-	Arduino sketch completes the input by timeout.

 We can use [this](https://www.hw-group.com/software/hercules-setup-utility) app.
 This application runs both a UDP-Listener (UDP-Server) and a UDP-Client simultaneously.
 ![Image](https://github.com/user-attachments/assets/62eb14da-fae5-4aa1-90e7-8d4cb81d500b)
-__Note:__
-This application does not append an LF code to the end of the transmitted data.
-Arduino sketch completes the input by timeout.

 # Python script